(syllabus and calendar)

 Lab Exercise (if time permits)

 Write an abstract class called Animal that has at least one abstract method and one non-abstract method.
 Extend the abstract class in a non-abstract subclass that overrides the abstract method it inherits by implementing the abstract method.
 Your implementation must not be empty { }.
-In other words, provide code in the implementation code block.
+In other words, provide code in the implementation code block, such as an indicative println method.
 Also override a non-abstract method it inherits.

 Overriding: see http://write-technical.com/126581/session7/index.htm#override